MetPX/sarracenia/doc/mesh_gts.rst

 was made in a world of expensive point-to-point telephone links, very low bandwidth, very little computational power, and few existing standards for reliable data transfer.
-Today, The underlying technologies embodied by Internet and Regional Main Data Communications Network (RMDCN) are completely
+Today, The underlying technologies embodied by Internet and `Regional Main Data Communications Network (RMDCN) <https://www.ecmwf.int/en/computing/our-facilities/rmdcn>`_ (which have already subsumed the physical links of GTS) are completely
 different: Bandwidth and storage are relatively cheap, computing power is cheaper, point-to-point links are more expensive than multi-point clouds.
 Today's WMO members want to exchange orders of magnitude more data types